MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 [Relationship functions](relationship-functions-dax.md) - These functions are for managing and utilizing relationships between tables.
 For example, you can specify a particular relationship to be used in a calculation.

-[Statistical functions](statistical-functions-dax.md) -  These functions perform calculations regarding distributions and probability, such as standard deviation, variance, and number of permutations.
+[Statistical functions](statistical-functions-dax.md) - These functions calculate distributions and probability such as standard deviation, variance, and number of permutations.

 [Table manipulation functions](table-manipulation-functions-dax.md) - These functions return a table or manipulate existing tables.